kravemir/SVGLabels/README.md

 Designed to be simply usable java library and java tool for generation of documents with labels to print.

+The library consist of renderers performing SVG manipulations for creation of label materials.

+The tool offers commandline a simple way to invoke these manipulations without need to write any java code.

 ## Usage as a tool

 TODO: some intro to usage